Will vaginismus cause complications or impede vaginal delivery of a baby? Will the pelvic floor muscles spasm or cause problems?

 Unresolved vaginismus may present some challenges during pregnancy, but will not normally impede the actual vaginal delivery process.

-As a woman pushes the baby, it moves through the vaginal canal, opening and stretching as it progresses through to complete delivery, with no adverse effect from vaginismus.
+As a woman labors, the vaginal canal opens and stretches as the baby progresses through and exits the birth canal (with no adverse effect from vaginismus).
 Pain medication, such as epidurals are usually available if so desired.

 Treatment Options During Pregnancy